yaeji-lim/EBART/README.md

 ### 2. Install Development Packages from GitHub
 # The competitor methods erf (Extremal Random Forests) and gbex (Gradient Boosting for Extremes) should be installed from their respective development repositories using devtools:
+# In some R versions or system configurations, installation via
+# install_github() may fail.
+If this occurs, please download
+# the package source from the corresponding GitHub repository
+# and install it locally.

 # Install erf
 devtools::install_github("nicolagnecco/erf")